Older Americans Act

 Nutrition

-Over three million older Americans participate in senior meals programs each year under the Older Americans Act, Title III C. Meals are provided to individuals who need them most.
-Seventy three percent of home-delivered meal recipients are at high nutritional risk, and 62 percent of them receive half or more of their daily food intake from their home-delivered meals.
-An additional four million older Americans suffer from food insecurity or the inability to afford, prepare, or acquire food.
+Over 2.4 million older Americans participate in senior meals programs each year under the Older Americans Act, Title III-C. Meals are provided to individuals who need them most.
+Seventy-three to ninety-six percent of home-delivered meal recipients are at high nutritional risk, and 62 percent of them receive half or more of their daily food intake from their home-delivered meals.
+An additional 5.3 million older Americans suffer from food insecurity or the inability to afford, prepare, or acquire food.
 While the main goal of the OAA nutrition programs is to feed older people in need, it also plays an invaluable role in giving participating seniors the opportunity to socialize and remain engaged in their community.

 Demonstration Projects